- Code CECS8001

 This course has not been adjusted for remote participation in Semester.
 Students must attend on-campus activities to complete the course.

-This is an annual course which enables students to create prototype cyber-physical systems in diverse teams under academic supervision.
+This is an annual course which enables students to analyze and create cyber-physical systems both individually and in diverse teams under academic supervision.

 Participants will not emerge from the course as qualified programmers or computer scientists.
-Instead, through learning-by-doing, participants will gain sufficient knowledge and practice to drive meaningful and accurate conversations and shape design decisions as a part of a multidisciplinary team developing new and emerging technologies.
+Instead, through learning-by-doing, participants will gain sufficient knowledge and practice to drive meaningful and accurate conversations about cybernetic systems and shape design decisions as a part of a multidisciplinary team developing new and emerging technologies.

 Upon successful completion, students will have the knowledge and skills to: